NAC Breda: Challenging times

 After the Second World War, NAC played in the highest level.
 In 1949 Chairman of Honour C.J.
 Asselbergs died.
 Asselbergs was one of the people who were present at NAC since NAC got founded.
 In 1954 professional football was introduced in the Netherlands.
 The running competitions were postponed and new competitions were created.
 NAC entered the 1A League and became champions of this league in 1955.
 In the championship competition NAC finished second place, behind their rivals Willem II Tilburg.

-On 14 March 1960 Breda was shocked to hear the death of Antoon ‘De Rat’ Verlegh.
+On 14 March 1960 Breda was shocked to hear the death of Antoon 'De Rat' Verlegh.
 Verlegh, considered to be one of the important persons in Dutch football, died in a car accident on 12 March.
 From NAC's foundation in 1912, Verlegh was involved in the club at numerous positions and played an important role with the Royal Dutch Football Association.
 In November 1961 NAC lost another important person; Chairman Jacques Piederiet died.
 A year later, in August 1962, chairman Le Fevre died.
 The beginning of the sixties were not bright for NAC.
-In 1964–1965 NAC even relegated for the first time in its existence.
+In 1964–1965 NAC were relegated for the first time in their existence.

 The relegation meant a total reconstruction of the club's management.
 The board resigned and NAC's intention was to return to the highest level within one year.
-NAC was successful in this and a season later NAC played in the highest level and a year later qualified for the KNVB Cup’s final, where it lost to AFC Ajax.
+NAC was successful in this and a season later NAC played in the highest level and a year later qualified for the KNVB Cup's final, where it lost to AFC Ajax.
 Although NAC lost, the club was allowed to play UEFA Cup.
 In the UEFA Cup NAC reached the second round, after defeating Floriana FC.
 In the second round NAC was knocked out by Cardiff City.
 Although NAC remained in the highest football level in the Netherlands, NAC were in a heavy struggle not to relegate.
 31 May 1973 is another highlight in NAC's history.
 In the KNVB Cup final, NAC played NEC Nijmegen.
 NAC won the Final 2-0.
 Because of their success, NAC was allowed to play in the UEFA Cup Winners' Cup.
 In the first round, NAC was knocked out by eventual winners 1.
 FC Magdeburg.